crosenfrisk/password-generator/README.md

 Using a white board also helped me anticipate places where user input error could occur, which helped me determine my `if() else {}` statements.

-After I had my wireframe, I wrote out `//comments` in my `draft2.js` file, between which I added my relevent code.
-I tested my code along the way to make sure that it functioned the way I indended.
+After I had my wireframe, I wrote out `//comments` in my `draft2.js` file, between which I added my relevant code.
+I tested my code along the way to make sure that it functioned the way I intended.
 Whenever something didn't work in the console, I knew that I needed to address it.

 Once all my comments were addressed, I knew I had completed the project as requested by the GIVEN, WHEN, THEN statements to satisfy the User Story.

-Finally, I identifed opportunities for future development, which I labeled in comments as `TODO / OPTIONAL`, which I may revisit over time.
+Finally, I identified opportunities for future development, which I labeled in comments as `TODO / OPTIONAL`, which I may revisit over time.
 I copied and pasted all my code from draft2.js into `script.js` and then changed the reference in `index.html` to reflect the redirect to `script.js`.
 I decided to keep the `startercode.js` as a reference point, but I could remove it and `draft2.js` to clean up the root directory.

-After writing the README.md and adding and committing everything from the develop branch one final time, I did a `git merge develop` on the main branch, I then pushed upstream to GitHub to `origin main` which results in the final project you are reading now.
+**After receiving feedback about the project** I learned that I still had some work to do. *[Read below for details.](#changes-after-feedback)*

 ## LESSONS LEARNED: